Raising Awareness: The Hidden Epidemic of Violence Against Children.

 – self-directed violence

-– by which violence against children can affect in the next generation
+– by which violence against children can affect the next generation

 RISK FACTORS